 - A. Duties of United States Magistrate Judges in this District are governed by Local Rule 72.1. - B. Communication with the Court.
-Magistrate Judge Lanzillo generally does not accept letters or faxes from litigants unless he specifically requests or approves the same.
+Judge Lanzillo generally does not accept letters or faxes from litigants unless he specifically requests or approves the same.
 All communication should be made by way of motion, unless otherwise ordered by the Court.
 Requests for the re-scheduling of conferences may be made by telephone to the Court's Deputy Clerk but only if counsel for all parties are on the line or have expressly authorized counsel for a particular party to convey the request. - C. Telephone Conferences.
 Magistrate Judge Lanzillo will, on occasion, handle some matters by telephone conference for the convenience of counsel and/or litigants.
 Such conferences may include participants in person and others on the telephone, depending on the situation.
 Magistrate Judge Lanzillo routinely handles motions for injunctive relief filed by prisoners by telephone hearing. - D. Comment to the Media.
 Commentary to the media and postings to social media outlets such as Twitter and Instagram on pending cases are disfavored, but Magistrate Judge Lanzillo places no specific restrictions on counsel unless such commentary becomes disruptive to the proceedings.
-Attorneys are expected to adhere to the Rules of Professional Conduct in all dealings, including those with the media.

-II.
-Motions Practice

-- A. Oral argument.
+Attorneys are expected to adhere to the Rules of Professional Conduct in all dealings, including those with the media. - II.
+Motions Practice - A. Oral argument.
 Magistrate Judge Lanzillo typically does not conduct oral argument on pretrial motions.
 Argument, if requested, may be held if deemed useful to the Court, particularly on dispositive motions in complex cases.
 If oral argument on a motion is appropriate, the Court will enter an order indicating such.
 No specific days or times are set aside for argument. - B. Briefs.
-Magistrate Judge Lanzillo generally requires legal briefs in support of motions to be contemporaneously filed with those motions.
-Briefs in support of motions relating to discovery matters are not required.
+Magistrate Judge Lanzillo generally requires legal briefs in support of motions to be contemporaneously filed with those motions in accordance with the Local Rules of The Western District of Pennsylvania.
+Briefs in support of motions relating to discovery matters are not required, but are generally permitted to be filed ten (10) days after the Response deadline.
 Reply briefs are generally permitted.
+No principal brief shall exceed twenty-five (25) pages except upon motion and order granting leave to file a brief in excess of twenty-five (25) pages.
+Reply briefs shall not exceed ten (10) pages absent leave of court.